jupyter-server/synchronizer/README.md

 # Jupyter Server Synchronizer

-A server extension that synchronizes all managers in a running Jupyter Server.
+A Jupyter Server Session Manager that rehydrates and persists kernels and sessions beyond the lifetime of a server.

 This is particularly useful for Jupyter Servers running remote kernels and contents.